 (1) General Guideline

-the following instructions.
+Authors are required to submit their manuscripts after reading the following instructions.
 Any manuscript that does not conform to the following requirements will be considered inappropriate and may be returned.
 When a manuscript is received for consideration, the editors assume that no similar paper has been or will be submitted for publication elsewhere.
-The main document with manuscript text and tables should be prepared with an MS-word programs.The manuscript should be written in 11-point font with double-line spacing on A4 sized (21.0×29.7 cm) paper with 25 mm margins on the top, bottom, right and left.
+The main document with manuscript text and tables should be prepared with an MS-word program

-English.
+Manuscripts must be written succinctly in clear, grammatical English.
 All manuscripts originating from non-English speaking countries must be revised by a professional linguistic reviewer.
 Medical terminology should be written based on the most recent edition of Dorland’s Illustrated Medical Dictionary or the most recent edition of English-Korean Korean-English Medical Terminology, published by the Korean Medical Association.
 The use of acronyms and abbreviations is discouraged and should be kept to a minimum.
 When used, they are to be defined where first used, followed by the acronym or abbreviation in parentheses.
 Drug and chemical names should be stated in standard chemical or generic nomenclature.
 Units of measure should be presented according to the SI units (e.g., Gy, Sv, Bq, m, kg, L).

 (3) Reporting Guidelines for Specific Study Designs

-For the specific study design, such as randomized control studies, studies of diagnostic accuracy, meta-analyses, observational studies and non-randomized studies, it is recommended that the authors follow the reporting guidelines listed in the following table.
+For the specific study design, such as randomized control studies, studies of diagnostic accuracy, meta-analyses, observational studies, and non-randomized studies, it is recommended that the authors follow the reporting guidelines listed in the following table.

 1) Title page

-Title Page should carry the following information.
+The title Page should carry the following information.